danboeli/scott_cpu/README.md

 Todo:

 - get rid of logic gates as functions and switch to objects
-- switch object count from the BIT to the NAND object
 - comply with python naming conventions for instances vs. objects